 After you have been arrested for driving under the influence, you will face two different hearings: one in criminal court and the other in the Arizona Motor Vehicle Division.
 This means you must defend your case and rights not once, but twice.
 Hearings in the Arizona Motor Vehicle Division are known as driver’s license hearings.
-When you contact the team of legal experts at Stewart Law Group after receiving a DUI charge, we immediately begin working not only on your criminal court defense but also on your case before the Motor Vehicle Division.
+When you contact the team expert DUI Attorneys at Stewart Law Group after receiving a DUI charge, we immediately begin working not only on your criminal court defense but also on your case before the Motor Vehicle Division.

 Setting Up an Arizona Motor Vehicle Division Hearing